Center for Detectors: Outreach and Communications

 Undergraduate researchers at the RIT Center for Detectors come from over a dozen different majors and “check their major at the door” because they will become expert in a new type of major in the CfD – the major of “solving real-world research problems.”
 Authentic research experiences at the Center for Detectors put students clearly in the critical path of externally funded projects, a high risk/high reward gambit that has proven to burnish the capabilities of CfD students who have gone out in the world and made outsized impact, such as at Ball Aerospace and SpaceX.
 Students work in multidisciplinary teams to apply what they know, teach each other and seek out resources necessary for advancing their project.
 Another key feature in undergraduate research experiences at the center—and what makes them “real”—is the fact that the students are not doing the research to earn a grade or a certain number of credit hours.
 The “CfD-experience” trains students to navigate research problems with creativity and resourcefulness.

 CfD team members have been published in many journals and publications.
 CfD members were published in over 35 papers in journals such as The Astrophysical Journal and Optics Express in 2018.
 CfD research was highlighted in popular publications such as the Scientific American and Forbes online.
-In 2018, CfD members served as expert commentators in articles Astronomy ,agazine and New Scientist and as expert authors of strategic planning documents for NASA.
+In 2018, CfD members served as expert commentators in articles Astronomy magazine and New Scientist and as expert authors of strategic planning documents for NASA.
 For a complete list of CfD member publications go here: CfD Publications.